Table of Contents

 Among other things, you will be exempt from paying social security contributions and your entitlement will be maintained for the quarter following the birth.

-Benefits are granted for a maximum of 12 uninterrupted weeks, or 18 weeks if the maternity rest is taken half-time.
-Maternity rest consists of a compulsory rest period and a freely chosen part.
-In the event of a multiple birth, you will receive an additional week of optional rest or two weeks if you take your maternity leave on a half-time basis.
+Benefits are granted for a maximum of 12 consecutive weeks, or 18 weeks if the maternity rest is taken on a part-time basis with half an allowance.
+Maternity rest consists of a compulsory rest period (three weeks) and a freely chosen period (nine weeks).
+In the event of a multiple birth, you are entitled to an additional week of optional rest or two weeks if you take half-time maternity leave.

-Maternity assistance in the form of service vouchers is also offered after childbirth, provided certain conditions are met.
+Maternity assistance in the form of service vouchers is also granted after childbirth, provided certain conditions are met.

 Paternity and Childbirth Allowance

 For self-employed fathers and co-parents, a paternity and childbirth allowance is granted for the birth of a child.
-This is a fixed daily allowance in the event of an interruption of activity for a maximum of 20 days (or 40 half days).
-If the father or co-parent only takes time off work for a maximum of 8 days (or 16 half days), he may, in addition to the fixed allowance, also benefit from the birth assistance (a one-off payment of 135 euros to compensate for the costs incurred via an approved household assistance scheme).
+This is a fixed daily allowance in the event of an interruption of activity for a maximum of 20 days (or 40 half days with half an allowance).
+If the father or co-parent takes time off work for a maximum of 8 days (or 16 half days), he may, in addition to the fixed allowance, also benefit from the birth assistance (a one-off payment of 135 euros to compensate for the costs incurred via an approved household assistance scheme).

 Pension

-In addition to the retirement pension for self-employed persons at the end of their career, there is also a survivor's pension for the surviving spouse.
+In addition to the retirement pension for self-employed persons at the end of their career, there is also a survivor's pension for the surviving spouse, calculated on the basis of the deceased spouse's career.

-If you wish to obtain a higher pension, you can, under certain conditions, sign up for a free supplementary pension agreement.
+If you wish to obtain a higher pension, you can, under certain conditions, sign up for a free supplementary pension agreement (Pension Libre Complémentaire pour les Travailleurs Indépendants - PLCI).

 Bridging Right